Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
+Creates a backup for a Cloud SQL instance.
+This API can be used only to create on-demand backups.
+*/
+await gapi.client.sql.Backups.CreateBackup({parent: 'parent'});

+/*
+Deletes the backup.
+*/
+await gapi.client.sql.Backups.DeleteBackup({name: 'name'});

+/*
+Retrieves a resource containing information about a backup.
+*/
+await gapi.client.sql.Backups.GetBackup({name: 'name'});

+/*
+Lists all backups associated with the project.
+*/
+await gapi.client.sql.Backups.ListBackups({parent: 'parent'});

+/*
+Updates the retention period and description of the backup.
+You can use this API to update final backups only.
+*/
+await gapi.client.sql.Backups.UpdateBackup({name: 'name'});

+/*
 Generates a short-lived X509 certificate containing the provided public key and signed by a private key specific to the target instance.
 Users may use the certificate to authenticate as themselves when connecting to the database.
 */
 await gapi.client.sql.connect.generateEphemeral({